Jimmy Carter (footballer): Career

 Carter left Millwall on 10 January 1991, when Kenny Dalglish signed him for Liverpool for a fee of £800,000.
 Dalglish resigned shortly after, with Ronnie Moran taking temporary charge of the team for two months until Graeme Souness took over in April.
 Carter would play eight first team games for Liverpool, and after just nine months at Anfield he was sold in a £500,000 deal to Arsenal, the club he supported as a young boy, on 8 October 1991.

 He spent nearly four years at Highbury, but was never a regular first team player: Anders Limpar, Eddie McGoldrick and Glenn Helder were the usual selections in Carter's preferred position.
 During his time there, the club won both the FA Cup and the League Cup in 1993 and went on to win the UEFA Cup Winners' Cup in 1994, but Carter played no part in those finals, nor in the less important European Super Cup or FA Charity Shield matches.
 By contrast, he played the entirety of the surprise FA Cup defeat to Wrexham in January 1992.
 In the following season Carter was loaned out to Oxford United.
 In all the winger made 29 appearances for the Gunners, scoring two goals.

 In the summer of 1995, with manager George Graham having left the club for disciplinary reasons in February and new coach Bruce Rioch rebuilding the team, Carter signed for Portsmouth, where he spent three years.
 In 1998, Carter re-signed for Millwall, but did not have the same impact as his first spell there, with the club now languishing in Division Two.
 He was forced to retire from football at the end of the 1998–99 season as a result of a serious back injury.
 Carter made 149 appearances for Millwall, scoring 13 goals in all for the Lions.

 Carter has appeared for Arsenal in the Masters Cup Football competition for veteran players shown live on Sky Sports.
 He also plays for the Arsenal Charity Team, a team of ex Arsenal players and celebrities.

 Personal life

-Carter was the first British Asian to play in the Premier League, although this was not known at the time as he did not publicly disclose his background and his name did not make it obvious.
+In August 1992, Carter was the second British Asian to play in the Premier League (after Robert Rosario who played three days earlier in the opening week of the new competition), although this was not known at the time as he did not publicly disclose his background and his name did not make it obvious.

 Since retiring as a player, Carter has been involved in the world of property investment, and was a member of the commercial sales team at Millwall from 2015.
 He has also worked as freelance floor manager for televised football matches, and as a pundit and co-commentator for radio.